LeonGuertler/TextArena/textarena/envs/TwoRoomsAndABoom/README.md

 [GAME] Round 1: Discussion phase has started.
 You are in Room 0 with: Player 0, Player 2, Player 4, Player 6.
 You can talk freely with the other players in your room.

+Players who have revealed their roles to you:
+Player 0: Blue
+Player 4: Red

 [Player 0] I'm on the Blue team, but I'm not the President.
 [Player 4] I'm on the Red team, just a regular member.

+# Role Reveal
+[PRIVATE] Player 6 has revealed their card to you.
+Their true role is: President You revealed your role (Bomber) to Player 2.
+You have 4 reveals remaining.

 # Leader Selection Phase
 [GAME] Round 1: As the Leader of Room 0, you must select one player to trade with the other room.
+Your team: Blue Team

+Known player roles:
+Player 0: Blue
+Player 4: Red

 Simply reply in the following format: '[Player X]' or '[X]' Valid options: '[0]', '[4]', '[6]'

+Strategic reminder: Blue Team wants the President and Bomber in different rooms at the end.
+If you know who the Bomber is, consider your strategy carefully.

 [LEADER] I have selected Player 4 to be traded with the other room.

 # Trade Execution